-Today we fly north to the Atacama Desert.
+Arrive in the northern city of Calama and transfer to the Atacama Desert.
 The Atacama Desert is an arid, high-altitude zone of stunning lunar landscapes—one of the most surreal places in the world.
-Expansive salt flats dotted with flamingos, dramatic gorges carved by the weather, and the looming presence of the Licancabur Volcano bring new meaning to the phrase “natural wonder.”
+Expansive salt flats dotted with flamingos, dramatic gorges carved by the weather, and the looming presence of the Licancabur Volcano bring new meaning to the phrase "natural wonder."
 After settling in at the hotel, we head out to hike in Valle de la Luna (Moon Valley).
 From atop massive sand dunes we watch our first Atacaman sunset.
 Return to the hotel for dinner.
-All meals included.
+Lunch and dinner included.

 Hiking: 7.5 miles, Elevation gain/loss: +1,500' / -1,500'

 Today we start the final leg south, to the end of the world and Torres del Paine, Patagonia.
 Upon arrival in Punta Arenas, we drive five hours to the world-famous Torres del Paine National Park.
 On the way, we stop in the small but lively town of Puerto Natales for lunch and a chance to stretch our legs.
 This is the last town before entering the park.
 We continue on our scenic drive and arrive in time to check into our hotel before dinner.
 Our guide will go over tomorrow’s itinerary and help prepare everyone for the day, covering topics such as what to wear and what to bring in your daypack.
 Afterward, we feast on the first of many meals with ingredients from the property’s own farm.
 All meals included.